Beyond the stormy waves

 I was born in 1971 in Hong Kong.
 I am the youngest in my family and come from a single-parent household, raised by my father.
 I have an older brother, and no one in my family uses drugs.
 I have never used drugs and have had no exposure to them since I was young.

-At the age of 22, I married my first husband and began teaching my children at home.
-I have three children: my oldest daughter is 30 years old, my son is 25, and my youngest daughter is 13.
-All of them are from my first marriage.
-I have always taken care of my children by myself, as my ex-husband was a printer and a gambler who never provided enough for our family.
-I have raised my children well without any drug use or negative influences.
+At the age of 22, I married my first husband.
+We had three children together: our oldest daughter is 30 years old, a son who is 25 years old, and our youngest daughter who is 13 years old.
+I have always taken care of the children by myself.
+My ex-husband, a printer by profession, was a gambler who never provided enough for our family.
+I home-schooled all my children and always tried to set a good example.

 If only bad people wore a label